 The famous pool lay undiscovered because of the properties of living water.

-Using the Advent season to reconsider the reality that Jesus entered two thousand years ago
+During the Advent season, I’m reconsidered the harsh reality that Jesus entered two thousand years ago.